 No. Action Activities and Outputs Responsibility Timeframe Success Measure Obj Objective 1: Maintain an inclusive environment for staff and students.
-Key T argets by 2028: • - ing that "I feel included in the Department's social/networking activi s agree that "I feel like I belong in the Department". ties" and "I feel integrated into the Department".
-Ratio nale: • In the 2022 student 0 15% (20% 6 F, 82% survey: 6 F, 14% 6 M) agreed that they feel like they belong in the Department.
-6 M) did not feel included in the Department's social/networking ac 6 M) did not feel integrated into the Department. tivities.
+Key T ey Targets by 2028: • &lt;10% of students disagreeing that "I feel included in the Department's social/networking activities" and "I feel integrated into the Department". &gt;80% of staff and students agree that "I feel like I belong in the Department".
+Ratio onale: • 78% (81% F, 82% M) agreed that they feel like they belong in the Department.
+In the 2022 student survey: 15% (20% F, 14% M) did not feel included in the Department's social/networking activities.
+16% (20% F, 14% M) did not feel integrated into the Department.
 1.1 Support LGBT+ staff and students.
 1.1.1.
 Expansion in optional use of pronouns on email signatures and web profiles.
 EDIC Co-Chairs/EDIC members October 2023 onwards At least 50% of staff and student profiles use pronouns by 2027.
 1.1.2.
 Offer training courses on Trans Awareness - The Basics and Intersectional Allyship annually.
-With support from HR and Finance Administrator (HRFA) October 2023 onwards Maintain >90% agreement in staff and student surveys to / 1.1.3.
-Celebrate LGBT+ History Month and Pride Month. feel able to be myself at work.
+With support from HR and Finance Administrator (HRFA) October 2023 onwards October 2023 onwards Staff and student survey 1.1.3.
+Celebrate LGBT+ History Month and Pride Month.
 1.1.4.
 Offer Implicit Bias and Bystander training in Induction Week for new students.

 No. Action Activities and Outputs Responsibility Timeframe Success Measure 1.2 Improve the visibility of underrepresented 1.2.1 Commission of photography and artwork for our stairwells and communal spaces that reflects our diversity.
 EDIC Co-Chairs/EDIC members July 2023 to October 2025 New artwork in place. groups in our physical and virtual spaces.
 1.2.2 Annually update research posters in corridors and reflect diversity by encouraging students to include headshots of themselves.
 Research Strategy Committee (RSC) Chair July 2023 onwards Review of language and images commences by >80% staff and students agree in survey that I feel like I belong in the Department.
 1.2.3 Review of inclusivity of language and images used on website, with guidance produced for web editors.
-External Engagement and Project Manager (EEPM) January 2024.
+External Engagement and Project Manager (EEPM) images commences by January 2024.
 July 2023 to March 2024 2022 baseline: 82% for staff; question not included for students.
 1.3 Create an environment where students and postdocs feel included in Departmental life.
-1.3.1 1.3.2 Improve induction for new students to highlight Departmental social and networking activities.
+1.3.1 Improve induction for new students to highlight Departmental social and networking activities.
 Enable and promote more social events for students and postdocs by ring-fencing funding for student-led activities in EDIC budget.
-DGS/Academic Administrator (AA) EDIC Co-Chairs with support from Events coordinator October 2023 onwards August 2024 onwards <10% students disagree that I feel included in the Department's social/networking activities and I feel integrated into the Department.
+DGS/Academic Administrator (AA) EDIC Co-Chairs with support from Events coordinator October 2023 onwards August 2024 onwards <10% students disagree that / feel included in the Department's social/networking activities and I feel integrated into the Department.
 2022 baseline: 15% (20% F, 14% M) disagreed that "I feel included in the Department's social/networking activities" and "I feel integrated into the Department".